A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Abstract

 \section{Abstract}

-\red{Gradient descent-ascent (GDA) is a widely used algorithm for minimax optimization.
-However, GDA has been proved to converge to stationary points for nonconvex minimax optimization, which are suboptimal compared with local minimax points.} In this work, we develop GDA-type algorithms that globally converge to local minimax points in nonconvex-strongly-concave minimax optimization.
+Gradient descent-ascent (GDA) is a widely used algorithm for minimax optimization.
+However, GDA has been proved to converge to stationary points for nonconvex minimax optimization, which are suboptimal compared with local minimax points.
+In this work, we develop cubic regularization (CR) type algorithms that globally converge to local minimax points in nonconvex-strongly-concave minimax optimization.
 We first show that local minimax points are equivalent to second-order stationary points of a certain envelope function.
-Then, inspired by the classic cubic regularization algorithm, we propose Cubic-GDA--a cubic-regularized GDA algorithm for finding local minimax points, and provide a comprehensive convergence analysis by leveraging its intrinsic potential function.
-Specifically, we establish the global convergence of Cubic-GDA to a local minimax point at a sublinear convergence rate.
-Moreover, we propose a stochastic variant of Cubic-GDA for large-scale minimax optimization, and characterize its sample complexity under stochastic sub-sampling.
+Then, inspired by the classic cubic regularization algorithm, we propose an algorithm named Cubic-LocalMinimax for finding local minimax points, and provide a comprehensive convergence analysis by leveraging its intrinsic potential function.
+Specifically, we establish the global convergence of Cubic-LocalMinimax to a local minimax point at a sublinear convergence rate {and characterize its iteration complexity}. {Also, we propose a GDA-based solver for solving the cubic subproblem involved in Cubic-LocalMinimax up to certain pre-defined accuracy, and analyze the overall gradient and Hessian-vector product computation complexities of such an inexact Cubic-LocalMinimax algorithm.} Moreover, we propose a stochastic variant of Cubic-LocalMinimax for large-scale minimax optimization, and characterize its sample complexity under stochastic sub-sampling.
+Experimental results demonstrate faster convergence of our stochastic Cubic-LocalMinimax than \red{some existing algorithms}.